mgsloan/mgsloan-site/posts/tree-based-computing/post.md

 I wrote most of this post a few months ago, in the fall.
 Since then, I acquired some [adjustable paracord tie-downs][], and have started preferring using one or two of these to suspend my laptop.
-The viability of this approach is probably related to Colorado trees having low branches.
+The viability of this approach is probably related to nearly all Colorado trees having low branches.
 Here are some photos of this approach:

 ![two photos of adjustable paracord tie-down being used to support laptop ](./images/paracord.jpg)